 As an empirical illustration, we estimate a network production function for a basketball team, where a coach selects lineups of players over the course of a game.
-As the valid instruments turn out to be quite weak in the empirical example, with the first stage F statistic lower than 5 (J. and Yogo, 2005), estimators that leverages 2SLS may not be reliable for this data.
+As the valid instruments turn out to be quite weak in the empirical example, with the first stage Fstatistic lower than 5 Stock and Yogo (2005), estimators that leverage 2SLS may not be reliable for this data.
 Hence, we use the fixed effect estimation approach.
-As the number of active players is constant over time (i.e., $m_t = m$ ), we split players into two types, guards and forwards, to identify the peer effects.
-We detail the application of the fixed effect estimator for the specification considered in the empirical example in Appendix B.
+As the number of active players is constant over time (i.e., $m_t = m$), we split players into two types, guards and forwards, to identify the peer effects.
+We detail the fixed effect estimator for the specification considered in the empirical example in Appendix B.

-5.1 Data
+5.1.
+Data

 Our data are for the Syracuse University Men's Basketball team over the 2011-2012 season.
 The team played 33 games during the regular season (we exclude March Madness games).
-We define a time period as the time interval between two consecutive substitutions.
-We removed overtime periods from the data, since the manager's allocation strategy may be different in overtime.
-We removed time periods of less than 30 seconds, since there might not be enough observations on players' productivities in those extremely short periods.
-We thus observe 79 different lineups (of 5 active players) over 448 time periods, in total 2,240 observations.
+We define a time period as the time interval between two consecutive substitutions.23 We removed overtime periods from the data, since the manager's allocation strategy may be different in overtime.
+We removed time periods of less than 30 s, since there might not be enough observations on players' productivities in those extremely short periods.
+We thus observe 79 different lineups (of 5 active players) over 448 time periods, in total 2240 observations.24

-There are two outputs in a basketball game: the production of offense/defense (some measure related to the "on court" productivity of active players) and rest (players sitting on the bench).
-We take the opposing team's strategy as exogenous, using only a measure of the team's Rating Percentage Index (RPI) from the previous year which we describe below.
+There are two outputs in a basketball game: the production of offense/defense (some measure related to the "on court" productivity of active players) and rest (players sitting on the bench).25 Since the empirical goal is illustration of our approach, to simplify the analysis we take the opposing team's strategy as exogenous, using only a measure of the team's Rating Percentage Index (RPI) from the previous year which we describe below.

-5.2 Variable definition
+5.2.
+Variable definition

-The dependent variable $Y{st}$ of equation (20) is measured using using the efficiency statistic $EFF{it}$ :
+The dependent variable Y{st} of Eq.
+(22) is measured using the efficiency statistic EFF{it}: